Aggregate-Intellect/sherpa/README.md

 7. Go to the main repository and submit a pull request with a description of your changes.

 Once your pull request is submitted, it will be reviewed by our team and either merged or commented on for further changes.

+NOTE: If the change you are considering is fairly major, please suggest it as an issue first so that we can coordinate before you put in the effort.

 ## Suggesting Changes through Issues
 If you would like to suggest changes to the book without making direct changes, you can create an issue in our repository.
 Here are the steps: